lsils/mockturtle/docs/algorithms/mapper.rst

 since the mapping often leads to better results in this setting.

 As a default setting, cut enumeration minimizes the truth tables.
 This helps improving the results but slows down the computation.
-For a faster mapping set the truth table minimization parameter to false.
+We suggest to keep it always true.
+Anyhow, for a faster mapping, set the truth table minimization parameter to false.
 The maximum number of cuts stored for each node is limited to 49.
 To increase this limit, change `max_cut_num` in `fast_network_cuts`.